openownership/data-standard/docs/schema/guidance/repr-beneficial-ownership.rst

 A beneficial ownership relationship
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If a person is a beneficial owner of an entity, entity X, whether directly or indirectly, and one of them is required to declare this beneficial ownership:

-1. There MUST be a *primary* relationship connecting the two which represents the beneficial ownership relationship.
+If a person is a beneficial owner of an entity, entity X, (whether directly or indirectly) and one of them is required to declare this beneficial ownership, there MUST be a *primary* relationship record connecting the two which represents the beneficial ownership relationship.
 Specifically, in the ``recordDetails`` for the relationship:

-   a. the entity’s record MUST be the ``subject``;
+- the entity’s ``recordId`` value MUST be the ``subject``
-   b. the person’s record MUST be the ``interestedParty``;
+- the person’s ``recordId`` value MUST be the ``interestedParty``
-   c. ``isComponent`` MUST be false;
+- ``isComponent`` MUST be false
-   d. the ``interests`` which make the person meet the criteria for their being declared a beneficial owner MUST be included if known; and
-   e. the ``interests`` in (d) MUST have ``beneficialOwnershipOrControl`` set to 'true'.
+- the ``interests`` which make the person meet the criteria for their being declared a beneficial owner MUST be included if known.
+They MUST have ``beneficialOwnershipOrControl`` set to 'true'.
 If an interest is known to be exercised indirectly, via intermediary entities then ``directOrIndirect`` MUST be ‘indirect’.
 If it is known to be exercised directly then ``directOrIndirect`` MUST be ‘direct’.
 Otherwise ``directOrIndirect`` MUST be ‘unknown’.

 Intermediaries
 ^^^^^^^^^^^^^^

 Where beneficial ownership is known to be exercised indirectly, via known intermediary elements, this SHOULD be represented in addition to the above.
 In particular:

-1. The chain of known intermediary elements SHOULD be represented by *secondary* records.
+- the chain of known intermediary elements SHOULD be represented by *secondary* records
-2. These secondary records SHOULD link the beneficial owner’s record to entity X’s record indirectly.
+- these secondary records SHOULD link the beneficial owner’s record to entity X’s record indirectly
-3. These secondary records SHOULD all have ``isComponent`` set to 'true'.
+- these secondary records SHOULD all have ``isComponent`` set to 'true'
-4. These secondary records SHOULD all have their ``recordId`` values listed in the ``componentRecords`` array of the ``recordDetails`` for the primary relationship.
+- these secondary records SHOULD all have their ``recordId`` values listed in the ``componentRecords`` array of the ``recordDetails`` for the primary relationship.

-5. When ``recordDetails`` for the primary relationship are published in a BODS file:
+When Statements about the primary relationship are published in a BODS file:

-   a.
-Statements for all secondary records referenced from ``componentRecords`` MUST also be published in that file;
+- Statements for all secondary records referenced from ``componentRecords`` MUST also be published in that file
-   b.
-Statements for all secondary records must appear before the the first Statement for the primary relationship.
+- Statements for all secondary records must appear before the the first Statement for the primary relationship.

 Example
 --------